-Fresno County is a major agricultural producer.
-Agricultural production processes harm water supply and quality by discharging fertilizer contaminants into the groundwater via runoff.
-Over time, the region's water supply has contended with a wide range of contaminants, including nitrates, arsenic, and pesticides.
-Due to geographic, topographic, meteorologic, and environmental conditions, the region's air basin has particular challenges for air quality.
-As described in the Regional Fair Housing Assessment, much of Fresno County, particularly the western area and the cities along the State Route 99 corridor, have high cumulative CalEnviroScreen scores, see Figure 1E-3.23.
-This is a result of high scores for indicators of pollution burden, primarily pesticides, drinking water contaminants, particulate matter, and ozone, although the western portion of the county is primarily agricultural land with limited residential development, so these scores are likely a result of agricultural industry practices.
+As described in the Regional Fair Housing Assessment, much of Fresno County, particularly the western area and the cities along the State Route 99 corridor, have high cumulative CalEnviroScreen scores, see Figure 1E-3.24.
+This is a result of high scores for indicators of pollution burden, primarily pesticides, drinking water contaminants, particulate matter, and ozone.
+Fresno also suffers from some of the highest asthma, low birth weight, and cardiovascular disease levels in the state.